 Carpenter ants are in the genus Camponotus, in which up to over 900 species have been described worldwide.
 They get their common name, "carpenter ant," because some species excavate nests in wood.
 Carpenter ants are sometimes called bulldog ants or bull ants.
 However, not all species in the genus Camponotus are true carpenter ants because some nest in preformed cavities or in soil.
 Two carpenter ant species that are common around structures in the South are the Florida carpenter ant and the Tortugas carpenter ant.
 These bicolored arboreal ants are among the largest ants, making them apparent as they forage or fly indoors and out (Figure 1).

 During the flight season, carpenter ants can be found in alarming numbers.
 They have medium to large colonies and are very opportunistic in their nesting habits.
 Colonies of carpenter ants can be found in soil beneath objects, in dead branches of trees, and in rotting logs and stumps.
 They are active year-round and are serious house-infesting ants.
 Sometimes homeowners are concerned about damage to the structural integrity of their homes, which they sometimes have misidentified as caused by Florida carpenter ants.
-However, unlike the wood-damaging black carpenter ant, found in Florida's Panhandle, and a few other western U.S. species, Florida carpenter ants seek either existing voids in which to nest or excavate only soft materials such as rotten or pithy wood and Styrofoam.
+However, unlike the wood-damaging black carpenter ant, found in Florida's Panhandle, and a few other western US species, Florida carpenter ants seek either existing voids in which to nest or excavate only soft materials such as rotten or pithy wood and Styrofoam.
 The main nests for the black carpenter ant (Figure 2) are usually found outside, with satellite nests found indoors within voids or under insulation.
 Carpenter ants are primarily nocturnal in their foraging behavior.
 Carpenter ants do not sting but they do bite and can spray formic acid into the fresh wound if the ant is not removed quickly.

 The Florida carpenter ant is found widely distributed throughout Florida north to North Carolina and west to Mississippi and into Louisiana.
 The Tortugas carpenter ant is limited to central and southern portions of Florida and tends to be mainly a nocturnal forager.
 The black carpenter ant is found throughout the eastern and central United States and southeastern and south central Canada.
+In some areas of central and south Florida, large populations of the compact carpenter ants (Camponotus planatus) may occur.

 The Florida carpenter ants have antennae that are 12-segmented with no club.
 There is usually a circular ring of hair at the end of the abdomen forming the acidopore.
 The waist consists of one petiolar segment commonly referred to as a node.
 Workers vary in size, ranging from 5.5 to 10 mm in length.
 Smaller workers are called minors, while larger workers are called majors.
 Winged females (alates) are the largest caste, reaching up to 20 mm in length.
 Carpenter ants have no stinger, but workers can bite and spray formic acid for defense.
 The thorax is evenly convex; a key characteristic of carpenter ants.
 The thorax and head are ash brown to rusty-orange, and the gaster is black (Figure 3).
 Body hairs are abundant, long, and golden.
 Male reproductives are much smaller than queens with proportionally smaller heads and larger wings.